kiwicarolin/kiwicarolin.github.io/portfolio.md

 ![Interaction Mode](/assets/videos/SecondSightHeadPose.gif)

+***

 ### Perception in Augmented Reality

 In Augmented Reality it can be difficult to properly estimate how far away virtual objects are located.
-We are investigating which visual cues improve depth perception for large virtual objects to support building engaging virtual worlds.
+We are investigating via perception studies which visual cues improve depth perception for large virtual objects to support building engaging virtual worlds.

 ![Depth](/assets/img/DepthPerception.png)